DolibarrLabs/dolibase/README.md

 **Explanation:**
 - `admin/setup.php` and `admin/about.php` contains module settings & author informations (they can only be consulted by an administrator).
-- `core/modules/modMyModule.class.php` is the module main configuration file, it contains all the informations about the module: name, description, menus, user permissions, etc..
-In dolibase, this is a bit different, some of the module configuration is set in the `config.php` file in a way to allow reusing it in other parts of the module.
+- `core/modules/modMyModule.class.php` is the module main configuration file or class, it contains all the informations about the module: name, description, menus, user permissions, etc..
+In dolibase, this is a bit different, some of the module configuration are set in the `config.php` file in a way to allow reusing them in other parts of the module.
 - `core/boxes/widget1.php` is one of the module widgets that can be displayed in the dashboard of Dolibarr.
 - `core/triggers` contains [trigger](https://wiki.dolibarr.org/index.php/Triggers) files that allows you to execute personalized code after a Dolibarr event.
 - `class` folder may contains your objects class & functions, sql queries, etc..
-It's a kind of model if you're familiar with [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) architecture.
+It's a kind of model if you're familiar with the [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) architecture.
 - `dolibase` folder contains all the code & logic of dolibase.
-- `img` is a folder for your images (note that module's picture should start with the **object_** prefix).
+- `img` is a folder for your images (note that module's picture should start with the "**object_**" prefix).
 - `langs` folder contains all the translations related to your module.
 - `sql` folder contains the sql files to create or update the tables of your module.
 - `css` folder should contain your css files.